 While you can’t stop the state from publishing this information, you can retain the privacy of your name and your address by using a registered agent service.
 Since this information is public, marketing companies use these databases to gather information to market their products and services to business owners.
 Your mailbox will thank you for keeping your business address private.

 Another major privacy benefit is having legal documents delivered to your agent and not you personally.
 If, for some reason, someone brings a lawsuit against your company, would you rather have your agent call you with these documents or have them served to you in front of your customers, clients, or employees?

 Along with privacy, another of the main benefits of using a registered agent service is that they will help to keep your business in “good standing” with the state.

 Some states require LLCs and corporations to file annual reports or other timely documents.
 While these generally aren’t difficult tasks, they are often easily forgotten or lost in the day-to-day work that your business hands you.

 Your registered agent will send you reminders that this work needs to be completed, and some will even provide you with the proper documents to make your work even easier.

 How Do I Elect a Registered Agent in Idaho?

 All LLCs located in Idaho are mandated by state law to have a registered agent.
 Not having a registered agent is grounds for dissolution by the state, but it’s easy to select one.
 If you’d prefer, you can have an LLC formation service take care of selecting a registered agent and all other filing requirements.
 This is the simplest way to take care of Idaho’s registered agent requirement.

 If you’d rather not use a service, you can alternatively go through the registered agent selection process yourself.
-You simply have to fill out the registered agent section of the Certificate of Organization, which is the main LLC formation document in the state.
+You simply have to fill out the registered agent section of the Certificate of Organization, which is the main Idaho LLC formation document.